crossplane/crossplane/docs/introduction/providers.md

 blob should look like.
 See [Getting Started][getting-started] guide for more details.

-The following is an example usage of Azure `ProviderConfig`, referenced by a `RDSInstance`:
+The following is an example usage of AWS `ProviderConfig`, referenced by a `RDSInstance`:

 ```yaml